 Promotional opportunities are available within the agency.
 Eligibility differs among positions.

 Civilian staff members are members of the Kansas Public Employees’ Retirement System.
-Members may retire with full benefits at the age of 65, at age 62 with 10 years of service credits, or at any age when combined age and years of service equal 85 credits.
+Members with no prior KPERS service may retire with full benefits at age 60 with 30 years of service or age 65 with 5 years of service.

 - Opportunities to move into other positions within the Kansas Highway Patrol, such as Trooper, Motor Carrier Inspector, Capitol Police, and Communications Specialist